 As far as storage goes, the Torrentshell sticks to the basics with only two handwarmer pockets.
 The good news is that these are nicely sized, protected by fabric flaps to seal out moisture, and comfortably fit gloves, a hat, or cold hands.
 That said, I did find myself wishing for more storage in the form of a chest pocket to stash items like my phone or map (stowing these items in the lower pockets means they can fall out with your hands inside).
-Some won’t be bothered by the minimalist layout, and zippers do add weight, but expect to be slightly inconvenienced if you're used to more storage.
+Some won’t be bothered by the minimalist layout, and zippers do add weight and cost, but expect to be slightly inconvenienced if you're used to more storage.

-Patagonia bills the Torrentshell as a “regular fit,” which we think is a fair designation.
+Patagonia bills the Torrentshell as a “regular fit,” which I think is a fair designation.
 At 5’9” and 155 pounds, I opted for my usual men’s medium.
 All in all, the jacket fit true to size with enough room to comfortably layer underneath without ever feeling overly restrictive or baggy.
-I’ve found that the armpit area of fitted shells can sometimes be uncomfortably tight with a midlayer jacket underneath, but that wasn’t the case with the Torrentshell.
 The neck area can be a little constricting if your midlayer has a hood, but this isn’t too surprising, as doubling up on hoods almost always feels awkward and bulky.
 And some might not love the slightly boxy cut—it’s more noticeable when wearing the jacket over just a t-shirt—but again, this was great for layering and provided a versatile and accommodating all-around fit.

-Patagonia has been a long-time leader in sustainability practices among outdoor brands.
-In the case of the Torrentshell 3L Jacket, they use a 100-percent-recycled nylon ripstop face fabric and PU membrane that’s made with 13 percent bio-based content, and all materials are bluesign-approved, meaning that they are safe for the environment, workers, and customers.
+Patagonia has been a longtime leader in sustainability practices among outdoor brands.
+In the case of the Torrentshell 3L Jacket, they use a 100% recycled nylon ripstop face fabric and PU membrane that’s made with 13% bio-based content, and all materials are bluesign-approved, meaning that they are safe for the environment, workers, and customers.
 And new to the latest model is a PFC-free DWR coating, which Patagonia is implementing across their outerwear lineup.
 Finally, the Torrentshell is Fair Trade Certified sewn, which indicates that Patagonia put extra money into the jacket’s production to ensure that workers are compensated fairly and can fund community projects, healthcare programs, and more.
-There are areas for improvement—the DWR coating still utilizes PFCs, for example—but we appreciate Patagonia’s transparency in their supply chain.
+For additional info, the bottom of the Torrentshell's product page details all of these measures.